MrIdrisAbdulrahman/certified-aws-devops-professional/06-security-and-compliance/guard-duty.md

     - `ThreatFamilyName`: describes the potential malicious activity (NetworkPortUnusual, etc.)
     - `DetectionMechanism`: method used by GuarDuty to detect the finding (TCP, UDP, etc.)
     - `Artifact`: resource that is used in the malicious activity (DNS, etc.)
-- We can generate sample findings in GuarDuty to test our automations
+- We can generate sample findings in GuardDuty to test our automations
 - Finding types:
     - EC2 Finding Types
     - IAM Finding Types